catalyst-cooperative/pudl/docs/dev/data_guidelines.rst

 -------------------------------------------------------------------------------
 Complete, Continuous Time Series
 -------------------------------------------------------------------------------
-Most of the data in PUDL are time series, ranging from hourly to annual in resolution.
+Most of the data in PUDL are time series' ranging from hourly to annual in resolution.

 * **Assume and provide contiguous time series.** Otherwise there are just too